iamplayerexe/animelist/README.md

   <a href="https://github.com/iamplayerexe/animelist/releases"><img src="https://img.shields.io/github/v/release/iamplayerexe/animelist?style=for-the-badge" alt="Latest Release"></a>
 </p>

 > A simple, **offline-first** desktop application built with Electron for managing your personal anime watchlist without the fuss of complex websites.
-Keep track of seasons, movies, OVAs, specials, and more.
+Keep track of seasons, movies, OAVs, specials, and more.
 Designed for Windows.

 ---